segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/swift/index.md

   - '/connections/sources/catalog/cloud-apps/swift/'
 id: dZeHygTSD4
 ---
-With Analytics-Swift, you can send data from iOS, tvOS, iPadOS, WatchOS, macOS and Linux applications to any analytics or marketing tool without having to learn, test, or implement a new API every time.
+With Analytics Swift, you can send data from iOS, tvOS, iPadOS, WatchOS, macOS and Linux applications to any analytics or marketing tool without having to learn, test, or implement a new API every time.

-Analytics-Swift enables you to process and track the history of a payload, while Segment controls the API and prevents unintended operations.
-Analytics-Swift also offers default implementations to help you maintain destinations and integrations.
+Analytics Swift enables you to process and track the history of a payload, while Segment controls the API and prevents unintended operations.
+Analytics Swift also offers default implementations to help you maintain destinations and integrations.

-If you're migrating to Analytics-Swift from a different mobile library, you can skip to the [migration guide](/docs/connections/sources/catalog/libraries/mobile/swift/migration/).

 > warning ""
-> The following documentation covers `Analytics Swift` implementations.
-If you are using the older `Analytics iOS` SDK, you can find the documentation [here.](/docs/connections/sources/catalog/libraries/mobile/ios/)
+> If you're migrating to Analytics Swift from a different mobile library, you can skip to the [migration guide](/docs/connections/sources/catalog/libraries/mobile/swift/migration/).

-## Sources
+## Getting Started

 {% include components/reference-button.html
   href="/docs/connections/sources/catalog/libraries/mobile/swift/implementation"
   icon="languages/swift.svg"
   title="Swift Implementation Guide"
-  description="Follow the Analytics-Swift implementation guide to add Segment analytics to any Swift application, including iOS, macOS, tvOS, and watchOS apps." newtab="false" logo="true"
+  description="Follow the Analytics Swift implementation guide to add Segment analytics to any Swift application, including iOS, macOS, tvOS, and watchOS apps." newtab="false" logo="true"
 %}